osohq/oso/docs/getting-started/policies/index.rst

       ...

-...we can modify our original bodiless rule to only allow ``Admin`` users to approve any expense report by adding a :ref:`specializer <inheritance>` to the rule head:
+...we can modify our original bodiless rule to only allow ``Admin`` users to approve any expense report by adding a :ref:`specializer <specializer>` to the rule head:

 .. code-block:: polar